kaustubhdeokar/Topic-wise-system-design/2.Basics/a. Partitioning.md

     Dis:
         - potential for imbalanced data distribution for nodes randomly assigned.
         - imbalanced data distribution, after adding or removing nodes.

+    this can be solved with virtual nodes - each physical node has multiple locations in the ring.

+    Ex: Apache cassandra.